oils-for-unix/oils/doc/headless.md

 The UI process should handle these things:

 - Auto-completion.
-It should use Oil for parsing, and not try to parse shell itself!
+It should use Oils for parsing, and not try to parse shell itself!
 - History: Allow the user to retrieve commands typed in the past.
 - Cancelling commands in progress.